-As a member of Bright Advantage Special Care (HMO D-SNP), the most you will have to pay out-of-pocket for covered Part A and Part B services in 2020 is \$6,700.
-The amounts you pay for deductibles, copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.)
-If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+As a member of Bright Advantage Special Care, the most you will have to pay out-of-pocket for Part A and Part B services in 2021 is \$7,550.
+The amounts you pay for deductible, copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you reach the maximum out-of-pocket amount of \$7,550, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).